 The air handler coils should be checked for dirt and debris which may have been sucked into the air handler inadvertently.
 Some air handlers have the filters inside them before the coils.
 It is a good time to change the filters when making this check.
 Any dirt or debris on the coil(s) should be removed immediately as these things will impede airflow through the air handler and throughout the entire system as a whole.
 Some air handler coils are installed in the air handler cabinet while other coils are installed in the ductwork.

 Air Handler Coils

-A blocked air handler coil can also cause serious mechanical issues especially for DX cooling applications.
+A blocked air handler coil can also cause serious mechanical issues, especially for DX cooling applications.
 The air filter should catch most of the dust and debris but it always good practice to check the air handler coils to be sure nothing is impeding air flow.
 Some air handlers can have up to three coils inside them.
 These are usually commercial air handlers with a cooling coil, a hot water coil for heat, and a reheat coil for dehumidification purposes.
 All coils should be inspected for any blockage including algae growth.
 Again, a qualified HVAC technician can handle all the air handler maintenance checks on your air handler coils safely and efficiently.

 Different Types of Coils for Air Handlers